Home Insurance Payment Options: Monthly vs Annual & How to Save

 Smart Strategies to Save on Home Insurance Payments

-Beyond choosing the right payment frequency, there are several tactics that can meaningfully reduce how much you spend on home insurance each year.
+Beyond choosing the right payment frequency, several tactics can meaningfully reduce how much you spend on home insurance each year, especially as 2026 premiums continue to rise (typically under 10% in most regions, but higher in disaster-prone states).

 1. Shop and Compare Annually

 The single most powerful way to cut costs is to shop around every year before your renewal.
-Rates vary dramatically between insurers — sometimes by 47% or more for identical coverage.
-Don't auto-renew without comparing at least 3 quotes.
+Rates vary dramatically between insurers, sometimes by $1,000+ for identical coverage.
+Don't auto-renew without comparing at least three quotes.
+Our home insurance shopping guide walks you through the process step by step.

 2. Bundle Home and Auto Insurance